Human Development and Family Studies

 The Oregon State University doctoral degree program in human development and family studies provides research-based training for an interdisciplinary understanding of individuals and families, preparing you for a successful career in research and teaching.

-Connect research with practice
+Connect HDFS research with practice

 As a doctoral student in HDFS, you will collaborate with world-class faculty members on interdisciplinary research in one of the top HDFS programs in the country.

-You will work closely with faculty on cutting edge, federally funded research projects, peer-reviewed publications and presentations at national and international conferences, giving you the skills needed to become an independent scholar working in the academic, public or private sectors.
+You will work closely with faculty on cutting-edge, federally funded research projects, peer-reviewed publications and presentations at national and international conferences, giving you the skills needed to become an independent scholar working in the academic, public or private sectors.

 HDFS PhD student

-The program emphasizes strong research specialization while maintaining an understanding and appreciation of broader issues and applied problems in human development and family studies.
+Our program emphasizes strong research specialization while maintaining an understanding and appreciation of broader issues and applied problems in human development and family studies.

 The dissertation and associated research enable you to develop in-depth knowledge of a specific area of study.
 You’ll also gain experience in planning, conducting and reporting on an original study.

-We offer a master's degree for students enrolled in the Ph.D. program and who have not yet completed a research-based master’s thesis.
+We offer a master's degree for students enrolled in the PhD program and who have not yet completed a research-based master’s thesis.

 Tuition and funding